ppoffice/hexo-theme-icarus/source/_posts/en/Comment-Plugins.md

 **Installation Guide**

-1. First, register and log into [Changyan](http://changyan.kuaizhan.com).
+1. First, log into [Changyan](http://changyan.kuaizhan.com).
 Get the comment HTML code by following [this article](http://changyan.kuaizhan.com/static/help/index.html).

 2. Copy the value of `appid` and `conf` to the corresponding settings in the theme configurations.